domgetter/NCoC/README.md

 #### Q: OMG this is a breath of fresh air, where do I sign up?

 There is no signup.
-You can reach out to us on tumblr [here](http://nocodeofconduct.com/) and we will add your name to our list so people can know you also, do not give a single shit about being bogged down with social issues that are not the point of your community.
+You can reach out to us on tumblr [here](http://nocodeofconduct.com/) and we will add your name to our list so people can know you also, do not care in the least about being bogged down with social issues that are not the point of your community.

-#### Q: You must be a middle aged white man living in the US that gives no shits and does not tolerate people from any background?
+#### Q: You must be a middle aged white man living in the US that couldn't care less and does not tolerate people from any background?

 Actually, that could not be farther from the truth.
 I work at an organization that builds products for gay community, in fact.
 But am sick of having some of my favorite projects bogged down because people love drama.
 I am especially sick of feeling like people feel they want a someone to prepare a special place for people like me and our special needs.
 We just want to be like everyone else.